pahmeds/prantiahmed.github.io/README.md

 3. Open `index.html` in your web browser.

 ## Contributing
-Contributions are welcome!
-If you find any bugs, have suggestions for improvements, or want to contribute new features, feel free to open an issue or submit a pull request.
+Your contributions are wholeheartedly welcome!
+If you come across bugs, have suggestions for improvements, or wish to add new features, feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proudly licensed under the MIT License - see the [LICENSE](LICENSE) file for details.